FLAT-RATE Shipping – only $6.95, regardless of size!

-Susan B. Anthony Dollars (1979-1999)
+Susan B. Anthony Coins

 About Susan B. Anthony Dollars

-Despite spanning 20 years, Susan B. Anthony dollars are a series with just four dates.
+Despite spanning 20 years, Susan B. Anthony coins are a series with just four dates.
 Mintage for circulation ceased after just two years (1979 and 1980).
-A limited number of 1981 dollars were produced, but they were only issued with US Mint Sets.
-In 1999, Susan B. Anthony dollars were minted one last time to meet an expected increase in demand due to its replacement – the newly authorized Sacagawea dollar.Read More...
-Read Less...
+A limited number of 1981 dollars were produced, but they were only issued with official U.S. Mint sets.
+In 1999, Susan B. Anthony dollars were minted one last time to meet an unexpected increase in demand due to its replacement – the newly authorized Sacagawea dollar.